COURSE GOALS AND OBJECTIVES

 Curriculum: Students will regularly discuss evaluations with residents and attendings and receive feedback and guidance concerning differential diagnosis, triage, and care plans.

-Standard: All students are expected to discuss patients and cases on a regular basis with their resident/attending team as part of the patient-evaluation process, as in item 1.
+Benchmark: All students are expected to discuss patients and cases on a regular basis with their resident/attending team as part of the patient-evaluation process, as in item 1.

 Test: The clinical grade includes evaluation of students’ problem-solving ability and knowledge as it applies to patients whom they have evaluated.